 While $7,200 is nice, YOU’RE ACTUALLY MISSING OUT ON ANOTHER $7,200 FOR THE LAST SIX MONTHS OF THE YEAR!
 That’s right; you could have been doubling your match had you just spread out your own contributions – which again, I’ve never known anyone who was aware of this issue.

 But, I don’t blame you because you just thought you were doing the right thing by saving for your retirement the way you were taught.
-If no one ever told you this was happening, which I’ve never seen an employer that does because I’m not even sure they’re aware, you’re probably never going to find it out.
+If no one ever told you this was happening, which rarely happens from an employer standpoint (because they’re not required - which just doesn’t seem ethical), you’re probably never going to find it out.

 So What Do You Need To Do?